skip to content

 We undertake to process the personal information which we collect in accordance with the applicable laws on data protection.

-We have strict security procedures covering the storage and disclosure of your information (although we do not warrant that this is the case) in order to prevent unauthorised access.
+We have strict security procedures covering the storage and disclosure of your information (although we do not warrant that this is the case) in order to prevent unauthorized access.
 This means that we may ask for proof of identity before disclosing personal information to you.

 This website contains links to other websites.
 Equally, other websites may provide links to this website.
 Please be aware that we are not responsible for the privacy practices of such other websites.
 We encourage you to read the privacy policies, if any, of each and every website which you use.